-Timescales for your case may vary depending on factors such as barristers' availability, the value and complexity of your assets, whether you have children, how much you have already agreed with your former partner, and their approach.
+Timescales for your case may vary depending on factors such as barristers' availability, the value and complexity of your assets, whether you have children, how much you have agreed with your former partner and their approach.
 Written advice on your financial dispute will be available within two to four weeks where possible.
 As a guide, court hearings for a financial order tend to take six to twelve months.
 This does not include possible appeals.

-We may charge fixed fees, which means that we will charge you a set amount of money for the work.
-Below we provide estimates based on the ranges of fixed fees for barristers in Orchard Chambers, where the parties have joint assets which are worth less than £300,000.
+We charge fixed fees, which means that we will charge you a set amount of money for the work.
+Below we provide estimates based on the ranges of fixed fees for barristers in Orchard Chambers.
 All fees include VAT (where applicable).

-If we charge fixed fees, these may be towards the higher end of the range if you need a more experienced barrister.
+Your fixed fees may be towards the higher end of the range if you need a more experienced barrister and/or you have assets over £300,000.
 If you have a particularly complex case, your fees may also be higher than the estimates below.
 There are also likely to be additional costs of £X, for X.

-Stage of case Ranges of fixed fees (estimates) Written advice on your financial dispute £X - £X Preparation of case, including meetings with £X - £X you and assistance with drafting of any court documents
+Stage of case Ranges of fixed fees (estimates) Written advice on your financial dispute £X - £X Preparation of case, including conferences £X - £X with you and assistance with drafting of any court documents First directions appointment (first court £X - £X hearing exchanging financial information) Financial dispute resolution hearing (second £X - £X court hearing to reach a financial settlement)

-First appointment (first court hearing exchanging financial information) £X - £X Financial dispute resolution appointment (second court hearing to reach a financial settlement) £X - £X First day of final hearing (if no settlement was reached in the financial dispute resolution appointment) £X - £X Court appearances per day, after the first day of the final hearing £X - £X
+First day of final hearing (if no settlement £X - £X

+was reached in the financial dispute

+resolution hearing)

+Court appearances per day, after the first £X - £X

+day of the final hearing

+Contact Us

 All information is correct as of X, but fees are estimates only.
-For a quotation, please contact the clerks on XX (or e-mail XX).
-Please also contact the clerks if you and your former partner have joint assets which are worth more than £300,000.
+For the most accurate fixed fee estimate, please contact the clerks on XX (or e-mail XX).